Idiocracy: Cast

 Other cast members include David Herman as the secretary of state, Justin Long as Doctor Lexus, Stephen Root as Judge Hector, Anthony "Citric" Campos as the Secretary of Defense, Thomas Haden Church as Brawndo's chief executive, and Sara Rue as the attorney general in an uncredited role.

-Themes

-The idea of a dystopian society based on dysgenics can be traced back to the work of eugenicist Sir Francis Galton.
-H. G. Wells' 1895 novel The Time Machine postulates a society of humans who have devolved due to leaving the work to others, while the "Epsilon-minus Semi-Morons" of Aldous Huxley's 1932 novel Brave New World have been intentionally bred to provide a low-grade workforce.
-Perhaps the closest predecessor is the 1951 short story "The Marching Morons" by Cyril M. Kornbluth.

 Production

 Early working titles included The United States of Uhh-merica and 3001.
 Filming took place in 2004 on several stages at Austin Studios and in the Texas cities of Austin, San Marcos, Pflugerville, and Round Rock.
-Test screenings around March 2005 produced unofficial reports of poor audience reactions.
-After some reshooting in the summer of 2005, a UK test screening in August produced a report of a positive impression.
+In August 2005, Ain't It Cool News' Eric Vespe reported that he had attended a test screening, and reshoots had been conducted on the film to address the appearance of certain brand names in the film.
+Vespe expressed a positive reaction to the version of the film that he saw.